OpenEvalProject/evals/manuscripts/elife-98636/v1/manuscript.md

 Whether the improved tendon regeneration could facilitate the whole organism locomotor function was next investigated.
 Since the Achilles tendon transmits the plantarflexion force from gastrocnemius muscle to calcaneus, the plantarflexion force of involved leg was also performed 2 months after tendon injury.
 Expectedly, transplantation of human CD29+/CD56+ myogenic progenitors for the injured tendon also contributed to improving both twitch and tetanus plantarflexion force when compared with the PBS injection control group, although the plantarflexion force could still not reach the level of the uninjured leg (Figure 6d).
 Consistent with the improved plantarflexion force, the endurance time and max fatigue speed of the mice transplanted with human CD29+/CD56+ myogenic progenitors were better in treadmill test when compared to the PBS group (Figure 6e).
 Since immunofluorescence staining with human Lamin A/C revealed that only a small number of human CD29+/CD56+ myogenic progenitors engrafted in muscle sporadically (Figure 5c and d), these results suggest that the transplanted human CD29+/CD56+ myogenic progenitors can improve locomotor function by directly repairing injured tendon.

-## TGFβ signaling pathway contributes to tenogenic differentiation of human CD29+/CD56+ myogenic progenitors
+### TGFβ signaling pathway contributes to tenogenic differentiation of human CD29+/CD56+ myogenic progenitors

 Since the human CD29+/CD56+ myogenic progenitors and murine MuSCs shared the same strain of recipient mice and the same tendon injury while being transplanted, they had a similar microenvironment.
 Therefore, the distinct differentiation potentials are due to the cell-intrinsic differences between species.
 Gene expression profiles of human CD29+/CD56+ myogenic progenitors were compared with those of murine MuSCs.
 Interestingly, TGFβ signaling was identified in KEGG enrichment analysis of upregulated genes in human CD29+/CD56+ myogenic progenitors when compared with murine MuSCs (Figure 7a), indicating that TGFβ signaling could be the key node for maintaining the tendon differentiation potential.
 Especially, SMAD2 and SMAD3 were identified in upregulated gene set which was enriched in TGFβ signaling pathway (Figure 7b).
 Since TGFβ/SMAD2/SMAD3 axis plays a crucial role in tendon development and tenogenic differentiation (Nourissat et al., 2015; Pryce et al., 2009; Berthet et al., 2013), these data further indicated the potential crucial role of TGFβ signaling for tenogenic differentiation ability of human CD29+/CD56+ myogenic progenitors.
 Then TGFβ signaling inhibitor SB-431542 was used to investigate the biological effect of TGFβ signaling during tenogenic induction.
 The immunofluorescent staining, western blot assay, and RT-qPCR results showed SB-431542 significantly suppressed expression level of tendon-related genes SCX, TNC, COL I, MKX, and THBS4 (Figure 7c–e).
 On the contrary, myogenic differentiation ability of human CD29+/CD56+ myogenic progenitors was increased after treatment of SB-431542 during tenogenic induction (Figure 7f and g).
 Taken together, these data indicated that TGFβ signaling pathway contributes to tenogenic differentiation of human CD29+/CD56+ myogenic progenitors.

 ![Figure 7.](https://cdn.elifesciences.org/articles/98636/elife-98636-fig7-v1.jpg)

 **Figure 7.:** (a) Bubble chart of KEGG enrichment analysis of upregulated genes in human CD29+/CD56+ myogenic progenitors when compared with mouse muscle stem cells. (b) Heatmap of detailed upregulated genes in human CD29+/CD56+ myogenic progenitors which were enriched in TGFβ signaling pathway. (c) Immunofluorescence staining of tendon marker TNC and SCX in human CD29+/CD56+ myogenic progenitors induced for tenogenic differentiation with or without TGFβ signaling pathway inhibitor SB-431542 for 12 days, respectively.
 Scale bars, 100 µm. (d) Protein levels of TNC and SCX.
 Human CD29+/CD56+ myogenic progenitors were induced toward tenogenic differentiation with or without TGFβ signaling pathway inhibitor SB-431542 for 12 days, respectively.
 Total protein was extracted from cells before and after differentiation and subjected to TNC and SCX immunoblotting.
 GAPDH served as a loading control. (e) Relative expression levels of tendon-related genes.
 RT-qPCR assays were performed with human CD29+/CD56+ myogenic progenitors upon tenogenic differentiation with or without TGFβ signaling pathway inhibitor SB-431542 for 12 days, respectively.
 GAPDH served as a reference gene.
 Error bars indicate standard deviation (n=3). ***p<0.001. (f) Immunofluorescence staining of myogenic differentiation marker MyHC in human CD29+/CD56+ myogenic progenitors induced for tenogenic differentiation with or without TGFβ signaling pathway inhibitor SB-431542 for 12 days, respectively.
 Scale bars, 50 µm. (g) Relative expression levels of muscle-related genes.
 RT-qPCR assays were performed with human CD29+/CD56+ myogenic progenitors upon tenogenic differentiation with or without TGFβ signaling pathway inhibitor SB-431542 for 12 days, respectively.
 GAPDH served as a reference gene.
-Error bars indicate standard deviation (n=3). ***p<0.001.Figure 7—source data 1.Figure 7—source data 2.
+Error bars indicate standard deviation (n=3). ***p<0.001.

 ## Discussion